 Crime

-Tom is building a busy practice as a trial advocate, prosecuting and defending across all criminal courts.
+Tom has a busy practice as a trial advocate, prosecuting and defending across all criminal courts.
 He has experience in offences ranging from violence and sexual offences to road traffic and Dangerous Dogs Act matters.
 He is known for thorough preparation and effective advocacy.

 In 2023, he successfully appeared in the Court of Appeal whilst still a pupil, securing a significant sentence reduction.